Illinois Workers’ Compensation Lawyers

 Independent Contractors

-Chicago firefighters and police officers are not covered under the Illinois workers’ compensation system.
-Instead, they can recover work injury benefits by filing a claim with the Municipal Employees’ Annuity and Benefit Fund of Chicago.
-There are three types of work injury benefits offered to Chicago police, but injured workers can only claim one type.
+Illinois firefighters and police officers are not covered under the Illinois workers’ compensation system.
+Instead, they can recover work injury benefits by filing a claim with the Municipal Employees’ Annuity and Benefit Fund of Illinois.
+There are three types of work injury benefits offered to Illinois police, but injured workers can only claim one type.

 • Ordinary Disability Benefits